LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 #### Set FaaS Permissions

-There are 3 permissions pertaining to FaaS:
+There are 3 user permissions pertaining to FaaS:

 * FaaS-Admin - allowed to read `lambdas`, manage the whitelist for external domains and manage secrets.